-17. Incremental Earnings and Benefits from Participation in Qualifying State and Local Employment Programs

-Incremental earnings and benefits received by any family member from participation in qualifying State or local employment training programs (including training programs not affiliated with a local government) and training of a family member as resident management staff are excluded in the calculation of Annual Income.
+17. Incremental Earnings and Benefits from Participation in Qualifying State and Local Employment Programs participation in qualifying State or local employment training programs (including training programs not affiliated with a local government) and training of a family member as resident management staff are excluded in the calculation of Annual Income.